What happens after I apply for Student Finance?

 If SFE decide that you are eligible for Student Finance, they will send you a Student Finance Entitlement letter stating the amount of Tuition Fee Loan and money for living costs that you have been awarded.
 Keep this letter safe.
 If you will be getting a Tuition Fee Loan, you need to show this letter when you come to enrol.

 The full breakdown of your entitlement and payment amounts will not be listed on your entitlement letter, it will just state the total amount of money that you are entitled to: you can see the full breakdown on your online SFE account.

 When will I get paid my Student Finance?

 Your Tuition Fee Loan will automatically be paid to Queen Mary in three instalments throughout the academic year.

 What if my Student Finance is delayed?

-If SFE tells you that you are not eligible for Student Finance, it is advisable to contact a Welfare Adviser in the Advice and Counselling Service, as eligibility for Student Finance can be complicated.
+If SFE tell you that you are not eligible for Student Finance, please contact a Welfare Adviser in the Advice and Counselling Service, as eligibility for Student Finance can be complicated.
 You might also find it useful to read the later section of this advice guide ‘Eligibility Rules for Government Student Finance’ which explains the main eligibility criteria.